ramanagali/Interview_Guide/CKS_Preparation_Guide.md

 ### 1.6 Verify platform binaries before deploying

 - binaries like kubectl, kubeadm and kubelets
-- before using binaries compare checksum with its official sha512 hash (cryptographic hash)
+- before using binaries compare checksum with its official sha256/sha512 cryptographic hash value

 Example